Baqend/guide/src/index.md

 var promise = Promise.resolve(200);
 ```

-If you want to listen on the outcome of such a Promise you can register a onFulfilled and a onRejection listener with the
+If you want to listen for the outcome of such a promise you can register a onFulfilled and a onRejection listener with
-`then(onFulfilled, onRejected)` method on the promise.
-When the promise gets resolved, the onFulFilled listener is
+ the `then(onFulfilled, onRejected)` method of the promise.
+When the promise gets resolved, the onFulfilled listener is
 called with the fulfilled value.
 In case of rejection the onRejected listener is called with the error.
 ```js
 promise.then(function(value) {